Laurens-HanzeLink/whis/book/src/part2-overview/ch06-what-whis-does.md

 ### 5. Clipboard Integration

-Finally, the transcribed (and optionally polished) text gets copied to your system clipboard.
+Finally, the transcribed (and optionally post-processed) text gets copied to your system clipboard.
 You can paste it into any application.

 **Platform-specific notes**:
 - **Linux**: Uses X11 clipboard via `arboard` crate